rcosnita/fantastico/doc/source/features/components/tracking_codes/tracking_codes.rst

       {% component url="/tracking-codes/ui/codes/" %}{% endcomponent %}

 Tracking component is rendering all available codes from the database.
+In order to check all available tracking codes configured in a **Fantastico** project visit http://localhost:12000/tracking-codes/ui/codes/.
+Once the page is loaded see page source.

 Current limitations
 -------------------